 - details about the relevant employer(s), trustees and service providers

 The scheme return is how we collect information about occupational pension schemes.
-DC schemes with 12 or more members complete a scheme return annually and schemes with 2 to 11 members complete once every three years.
+We are required to collect scheme return information from each scheme no more than once a year and no less than once every three years.
+The current practice is for DC schemes with 12 or more members to complete a scheme return annually and schemes with 2 to 11 members to complete once every three years.

-Scheme returns are submitted using our online reporting tool, Exchange.
-This offers several advantages, one of which is that schemes can log in to amend their details at any time using the scheme maintenance process.
-We send scheme return notices to schemes annually or triennially as a reminder to update their details.
+Scheme returns are submitted using our online service, Exchange.
+This offers several advantages, one of which is that schemes can log in to alter their details at any time using the scheme maintenance process.
+We have a legal obligation to send scheme return notices to schemes annually or triennially as a reminder to update their details.

 We ask for more information for occupational DC trust-based schemes with 12 or more memberships in the scheme return than for smaller schemes, such as scheme leavers amounts, default strategy and decumulation options.

 For more information about the scheme return see below:

 Information to help you complete a scheme return for a DC, DB or hybrid scheme

 - Our remit extends to all private sector pensions where an employer facilitates contribution payments, and therefore our figures exclude personal pensions where an individual has purchased a product directly from a provider and there is no direct payment arrangement.